 Whether you offer two or twenty-two different kinds of pest control services, you shouldn’t stop at selling just one.
 If you’re performing a residential pest control service, they will most likely need additional services.

 Teaching your technicians how to cross-sell services is easy if you follow these three steps:

 Step 1: Look for the Obvious

 Teach your technicians to look for the obvious when performing routine residential pest services.
-Having them go the extra mile when servicing customers will not only help you generate more revenue, but enhance the level of trust your customers already have for your business and technicians.
+Having them go the extra mile when servicing customers will not only help you generate more revenue but enhance the level of trust your customers already have for your business and technicians.

-Being that spring is here and summer is right around the corner, majority of homeowners are dealing with ants in and around their house.
+Being that spring is here and summer is right around the corner, the majority of homeowners are dealing with ants in and around their houses.
 While your technicians are spraying the exterior of their home, have them take a look around.
 Do they notice standing water in the yard?
 Piles of wood too close to the house?
 An entrance into the house created by a critter looking for shelter, warmth, or food?

 Most often, homeowners aren’t looking into every nook and cranny of their home for potential insects and wildlife – it’s your technicians’ job (as the experts) to make potential infestations known.